 Information used when writing this article

-Special thanks goes to local pet store in Kosice, Slovakia where we discussed the benefits of spirulina as fish food.
-We also used brochures by several fish food producers.
+Special thanks to a local pet store in Kosice, Slovakia, where we discussed the benefits of spirulina as fish food.
+We also referenced brochures by various fish food producers.

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.